 If you vomit after taking a dose, take the next dose at the regular time.

 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

 Using this medicine while you are pregnant can harm your unborn baby.
 It may also cause birth defects if the father is using it when his sexual partner becomes pregnant.
-Female patients should use effective birth control during treatment and for at least 4 months after the last dose.
+Birth control pills may not work as well to prevent pregnancy when used with this medicine.
+Female patients should use another form of birth control (eg, condoms, spermicide) along with their pills during treatment and for at least 4 months after the last dose.
 Male patients who have female partners should use effective birth control during treatment and for at least 3 months after the last dose.
 If you think you or your partner becomes pregnant while using the medicine, tell your doctor right away.